-US Defense officials are delaying the delivery of four F-16 fighter jets to Egypt following this month's military ouster of President Mohamed Morsi.
-Pentagon spokesman George Little told reporters July 24, 2013 the decision to indefinitely delay the delivery of the four warplanes came from President Barack Obama, whose administration is now in the process of reviewing Washington's longstanding military support to Egypt.
+US Defense officials delayed the delivery of four F-16 fighter jets to Egypt following the military ouster of President Mohamed Morsi.
+Pentagon spokesman George Little told reporters July 24, 2013 the decision to indefinitely delay the delivery of the four warplanes came from President Barack Obama, whose administration was reviewing Washington's longstanding military support to Egypt.
 “Given the current situation in Egypt, we do not believe it is appropriate to move forward at this time with the delivery of F-16s,” he said.
 The four F-16's were part of a sale of 20 aircraft to Egypt.
 Eight had been delivered earlier in 2013.

 The F-16 Fighting Falcon is a compact, multi-role fighter aircraft.
 It is highly maneuverable and has proven itself in air-to-air combat and air-to-surface attack.
 The F-16 Block 50/52 aircraft provides a high-performance weapon system for the United States and allied nations.
 As of 2008 the Egyptian Air Force operated a fleet of 195 F-16 Block 15/32/40 aircraft.
 The F-16 Block 50/52 is the latest mass-produced common configuration F-16 aircraft available for procurement and is currently in use by the United States Air Force.